neerajjha549/rdbms-from-scratch/README.md

 -   **`table.cpp` / `table.h`**: Provides a high-level API for interacting with the data (`Table` and `Cursor`).

 -   **`btree.cpp` / `btree.h`**: The heart of the storage engine.
-Contains the logic for the B+ Tree data structure, including node layout, searching, insertion, splitting, and deleting.
+Contains the logic for the B+ Tree data structure.

 -   **`row.cpp` / `row.h`**: Defines the `Row` structure and its serialization/deserialization logic.

 ## 🗺️ Project Roadmap

-This project is a work in progress.
-The next major milestones are:
+The B+ Tree storage engine is now functionally complete.
+The next major phases involve building the layers on top of it to turn it into a true RDBMS.

-1.  **Deletion with Rebalancing**: Implement node merging and rebalancing when a deletion causes a node to become under-utilized.
-This is the final piece of core B+ Tree functionality.
+1.  **SQL Compiler**: Implement a proper SQL front-end with a parser (using Flex/Bison) and a query planner.

-2.  **SQL Compiler**: Implement a proper SQL front-end with a parser (using Flex/Bison) and a query planner.
+2.  **Transaction Management**: Add ACID compliance through a Write-Ahead Log (WAL) for durability and concurrency control mechanisms like MVCC.

-3.  **Transaction Management**: Add ACID compliance through a Write-Ahead Log (WAL) for durability and concurrency control mechanisms like MVCC.
+3.  **Data Types & Catalogs**: Move beyond a single, hard-coded table structure to support multiple tables, different data types, and a system catalog (`information_schema`).